edrapac/Learn_Docker/README.md

 `docker attach container_name`
 </details>

 7. Create a new container, mount this repo inside it, call that directory Learn_Docker.
-(Hint: do this from a `docker run` command, end the command with bash so that when the container is brought up you end up in a shell and can verify the dir is there )
+(Hint: do this from a `docker run` command, end the command with bash so that when the container is brought up you end up in a shell and can verify the dir is there.
+Stuck?
+If you are on Linux or Mac mount `$(pwd)` inside the container.
+If you're on windows checkout [this guide](https://medium.com/@kale.miller96/how-to-mount-your-current-working-directory-to-your-docker-container-in-windows-74e47fa104d7))

 <details>
   <summary>Click to reveal command</summary>